Basic Methods

 * * *

-All dantyans (as well as all chakras) have to be developed harmoniously, although the middle one must always be given priority over the other two during the training.
+All dantians (as well as all chakras) have to be developed harmoniously, although the middle one must always be given priority over the other two during the training.
 In the face of God, the main function of the organism is love.
 But love cannot become full-fledged unless it is supported intellectually, ethically, and energetically.
 This is why one has to pay attention to the development of each of these functions, while always remembering about the necessity to strictly adhere to the policy of constantly increasing the level of the subtlety of the consciousness: setbacks to coarse states of the consciousness would constitute a crash of all efforts and a halt in the development at best, and even a complete failure at worst.

-The correct development of the lower dantyan (also denoted by the term hara) can be achieved optimally by practicing special meditative techniques at special places of power.
-One of the secrets here is reviving the functions of the “embryonal” meridians, which used to connect the energy systems of the fetus and the mother together.
+The correct development of the lower dantian (also denoted by the term hara) can be achieved optimally by practicing special meditative techniques at special places of power.
+One of the secrets here is reviving the functions of the “embryonal” meridians, which are used to connect the energy systems of the fetus and the mother together.
 It is upon this “revival” that hara starts functioning as a whole, as a united power-center.

-Work with Meridians.
-Sushumna, Chitrini, Zhen-Mo, the Microcosmic Orbit, and the Middle Meridian
+the Microcosmic Orbit, and the Middle Meridian

 Upon mastering all exercises described above, it would be appropriate to put the main meridians of the body to rights.